jlmosquera/pmda/README.md

 # `pmda` R-source pipeline

-`sims` is an R pipeline for finding Differentially Methylated Regions (DMR) between different experimental conditions of a specific region of a DNA sequence, whose samples have been treated with bisulfite and sequenced with a 454 GS FLX system.
+`pmda` is an R pipeline for finding Differentially Methylated Regions (DMR) between different experimental conditions of a specific region of a DNA sequence, whose samples have been treated with bisulfite and sequenced with a 454 GS FLX system.

 __Contents__